ariebesehl/RaggedAlliance2/README.md

 - It requires **all official DLCs (e.g. Marksmen DLC, etc.), including Contact** and **no mods** to have the **same experience as the developer and clients** that have so far tested it
 - You can replace the place-holding sound files with the real deal for the more authentic experience; only intro (Menu music), win (sector won), lose (sector lost) are implemented; they add a lot of atmosphere, but I don't want to tread licensing issues by including them here, so this is on you
 - **For the actual current source code, please refer to the attachments of the releases**
-- If you want to **play it single-player**, place the PBO file in your `MPMissions` folder in your Arma directory and **host a local LAN multiplayer** game; this is effectively de facto single-player ("lone multiplayer")
 - There is no saving, so your progress is lost; the current **workaround is a dedicated server with persistency**; if you hack around and enable saving and it happens to work, tell me!

-## Instructions
+## Instructions (single-player via/or local multiplayer LAN-hosting)
 Download the latest release [here](https://github.com/ariebesehl/RaggedAlliance2/releases).
-Does **not** work on single-player, functional on self-hosted multiplayer ~~with slightly limited gaming experience (e.g. locations supposed to be discovered are already marked on map)~~ (May have been fixed), designed for and works best on dedicated servers.
+If you want to **play it single-player**, place the PBO file in your `MPMissions` folder in your Arma directory and **host a local LAN multiplayer** game; this is effectively de facto single-player ("lone multiplayer").
+You parajump in; left-click the location, right-click and hold to drag the map around AND set the direction you want to be faced inserting, mouse-wheel to zoom, and then click OK to spawn in.
+Liberated locations in your control will show up on the left side of the map as an alternative spawn location, without parajumping.
+The default intention is Imuri Island -> Koumac -> Bala Airport, much like Omerta -> Drassen, but the parajump allows you to pick any location you'd want, since it's all code designed to run as generic as possible.
+As of v220402, it seems the user experience is the same on dedicated/locally hosted

+## Instructions (dedicated servers)
-This is the command I use to spawn a dedicated server on a Linux shell I've SSH'ed into with the Arma 3 directory as the working directory `nohup ./RA2_Tanoa.sh >stdout.log 2>stderr.log &`
+This is the command I use to spawn a dedicated server on a Linux shell I've SSH'ed into with the Arma 3 directory as the working directory

+    nohup ./RA2_Tanoa.sh >stdout.log 2>stderr.log &

 These are the contents of `RA2_Tanoa.sh`

     #!/bin/sh